-Kolby Jardine is a Research Scientist with the Next-Generation Ecosystem Experiments–Tropics (NGEE-Tropics) project in the Climate & Ecosystem Sciences Division of Lawrence Berkeley National Laboratory.
-He is currently working in the Brazilian Amazon where he installed an isotope trace gas laboratory and an analytical biochemistry and atmospheric chemistry laboratory at the National Institute for Amazon Research in Manaus, Brazil.
-As regional-scale decreases in plant mortality events associated with high temperature and drought are increasing in natural and managed ecosystems.
-The primary goal of the research is to characterize quantitative relationships between biochemical, optical, and volatile organic signals emitted by plants during climate extremes.
-This presents exciting opportunities for the development of new methods for the continuous local and global monitoring of the energetic and oxidative status of plants and ecosystems and their associated cycling of carbon and water.
+The primary goal of the research is to characterize quantitative relationships between biochemical, optical, and volatile organic signals emitted by plants during climate extremes in order to characterize processes and mechanisms of potentially high global importance.
+This presents exciting opportunities for the development of new methods for the continuous local and global monitoring of the physiological, energetic, and oxidative status of plants and ecosystems and their associated cycling of carbon and water.

 Field, greenhouse, and laboratory methods are developed for the quantification of carbon dioxide and gas-phase volatile organic compound concentrations, fluxes, and isotopic composition from leaves to ecosystems and seconds to seasons.
 Methods include IR spectrometry, proton transfer reaction mass spectrometry (PTR-MS), and thermal desorption-gas chromatography-mass spectrometry (TD-GC-MS).